Logo der Stadt Erlangen

 Diese Webseite wurde automatisch übersetzt.
 Möglicherweise enthält sie Fehler oder Ungenauigkeiten.

-Stand: 28.05.2024
+Stand: 12.06.2026

-Light immissions
+Light pollution

 Light-emitting systems include artificial light sources of all kinds:

-• Spotlights for illuminating sports facilities
+• spotlights for illuminating sports facilities

 • Illuminated building facades

-• Headlights of motor vehicles
+• Headlights on motor vehicles

-Strategies for reducing light immission are
+Strategies for reducing light pollution include:

-• Use of weaker lamps
+• Use of lower-intensity lamps

-• Installing a screen
+• Installing a shield

 • Changing the location of the light source